IndIgo71/hyperskill-python-hangman/README.md

-# hyperskill-python-hangman
+# Hangman game
-Solutin to the project Hangman by HyperSkill.
+Solution to the project [Hangman](https://hyperskill.org/projects/69) by HyperSkill.